Could there be lift without viscosity?

 And to all of the above, from which approach should the question ideally be answered first: experimentally, theoretically, or numerically?
 By the way, why is the Eulerian direct numerical simulation (DNS) not capable of solving such a question yet?
 Is it only a matter of increasing meshing resolution and computational resources, as usual?

-*This should also be confirmed for thick plates, where probably the viscosity acts on the lower surface maintaining the attached flow, being detached only in the upper one.
+*This should also be confirmed for thick plates, where probably viscosity acts on the lower surface maintaining the attached flow, being detached only in the upper one.

 Comments